CRINK: Characteristics

-Anti-Westernism

-The motivations driving the loose alliance are multi-faceted, but are primarily centered on a desire for greater regional influence and control away from Western powers' imperialism.
-The members reject Western-defined universal values and the "championing of its brand of democracy as an attempt to undermine their legitimacy and foment domestic instability".
-They view U.S. presence in their regions of influence as a threat to their interests and sovereignty, stating that they should hold the right to instate democracy based on their own institutions and culture instead of being forcibly shaped by Western principles.
-Collectively, they represent themselves as anti-imperialists sharing the goal of creating a multipolar world order that diminishes U.S. global dominance, which includes resisting "external meddling in their internal affairs, the expansion of U.S. alliances, the stationing of American nuclear weapons abroad, and the use of coercive sanctions".

 Autocracy and neo-imperialism

-All four states have been described as autocratic or authoritarian with extensive state propaganda campaigns, while Russia, Iran, China and Turkey have also been described as seeking to challenge the post-1945 world order.
-In addition, North Korea is one of the few remaining personalist dictatorships, as well as the oldest surviving dictatorship in the world, with a pervasive cult of personality.
+All four states have been described as autocratic or authoritarian with extensive state propaganda campaigns, while Russia, Iran, China and North Korea have also been described as seeking to challenge the post-1945 world order.
+In addition, North Korea is one of the few remaining personalist dictatorships, as well as the oldest surviving dictatorship in the world, with its own cult of personality.

 Economic cooperation

 Economic ties among the CRINK members have strengthened considerably; following an early 2022 signing of a joint agreement between General Secretary of the Chinese Communist Party Xi Jinping and Vladimir Putin establishing a "no-limits partnership", China has become Russia's largest trading partner, with bilateral trade reaching record levels in 2023 and 2024.
 In 2023, trade between Russia and China exceeded US$240 billion, with Russia replacing Saudi Arabia's petroleum trade as China's largest petroleum source.
 Iran and Russia have agreed to conduct trade in each other's national currencies to reduce each other's dependency on the U.S. dollar in international transactions.
 China has also increased its purchases of Russian oil and natural gas, providing crucial economic support in the face of pressure generated by wide-sweeping Western sanctions.
 Many of these trade agreements, alternative networks, and transactions across shared borders appeared to be set in place specifically in order to circumvent Western sanctions and trade restrictions.

 For Iran, exports from Russia increased by 27% from January to October 2022.
 Russia also defied United Nations Security Council sanctions by unfreezing North Korean assets worth several millions in USD.